AskAjay.ai

 The advisory boundary: AskAjay tells you when a question requires human judgment, organizational context, or legal expertise that goes beyond what frameworks can provide.

-Document 3 of 7
+Document 4 of 8

 Data & Privacy Policy

-Conversation logs: retained for 30 days for quality improvement, then permanently deleted.
-We do not train models on your conversations.
+How data is stored: Supabase PostgreSQL with Row Level Security, encrypted at rest.
+Conversation logs are retained for 30 days for quality improvement, then permanently deleted (a fixed TTL enforced by a scheduled database cleanup, not a manual process).
+I do not train models on your conversations.

 Canvas data: assessment responses are anonymised and aggregated for peer benchmarking only when the sample exceeds 100 responses.
 No personally identifiable information appears in benchmarks.
+Canvas benchmark data itself is retained indefinitely in anonymised form; you may request deletion of your own underlying record at any time.

 GDPR position: data processing is based on legitimate interest and explicit consent.
-You have the right to request deletion of all your data at any time by emailing hello@askajay.ai.
+You have the right to request deletion of all your data at any time by emailing [email protected].

 No data is sold to third parties.
 Ever.
 No exceptions.

-Document 4 of 7
+Document 5 of 8

 MVG Applied to AskAjay